JulienTant/Laravel-Env-Sync/README.md

 You can launch the command with the option `--reverse` to fill the .env.example file from the .env file

+If you use the `--no-interaction` flag, the command will copy all new keys with their default values

 ### Check for diff in your envs files

 You can check if your .env is missing some variables from your .env.example by using the `php artisan env:check` command.